Navel-IT/navel-collector-manager/README.md

 Service
 -------

-By default, the service will run under *navel-scheduler:navel-scheduler*.
+By default, the service is named *navel-scheduler* and run under the user and the group of the same name.

-If you want to change the service options, edit */etc/sysconfig/navel-scheduler* in accordance with the options returned by `navel-scheduler --help`.
+If you want to change the service options, edit */etc/sysconfig/navel-scheduler* or */etc/default/navel-scheduler* in accordance with the options returned by `navel-scheduler --help`.

-- systemd

-`systemctl <action> navel-scheduler`

-- SysV

-`service navel-scheduler <action>`

 REST API
 --------